luxfi/LPs/LPs/lp-1010-p-chain-platform-chain-specification.md

 ### Overview

-The P-Chain serves as Lux Network's metadata blockchain, managing the validator set, tracking subnets, and coordinating the network's proof-of-stake consensus.
+The P-Chain serves as Lux Network's metadata blockchain, managing the validator set, tracking chains, and coordinating the network's proof-of-stake consensus.
 It operates using a linear chain structure optimized for platform operations rather than high transaction throughput.

 ### Core Responsibilities

 1. **Validator Management**: Track and coordinate all network validators
 2. **Staking Operations**: Handle staking, delegation, and rewards
-3. **Subnet Coordination**: Manage subnet creation and membership
+3. **chain Coordination**: Manage chain creation and membership
 4. **Chain Creation**: Enable permissionless blockchain deployment

 ### Transaction Types